 The John W. Stanford New Investigator Award was designed to encourage dentists and dental students to conduct standards-based research and standards development.
 Dental standards are developed by dental professionals to establish specific technical, performance and/or safety requirements for dental products.

 The awards committee and the ADA Council on Scientific Affairs will select the winner which will be announced in December.
-The winner will receive airfare and a two night hotel stay to present their award-winning paper at the ADA SCDP and U.S. TAG to ISO/TC 106 on Dentistry Meeting in Charlotte, North Carolina in March 2014.
+The winner will receive airfare and a two night hotel stay to present their award-winning paper at the ADA SCDP and U.S. TAG to ISO/TC 106 on Dentistry Meeting in Boston, Massachusetts in March 2015.
 The winners will also be announced in the ADA’s member publication, ADA News and their paper will be eligible for publication in a dental journal.

 The namesake of this award, the late Dr. John W. Stanford, was a pivotal force in dental standards development for more than 40 years and was responsible for the establishment of the ADA’s current standards program.

 - Download John W. Stanford New Investigator Award Informational Flyer (PDF)

 - Download John W. Stanford New Investigator Award Application (PDF)

 American Dental Association

 Chicago, IL 60611